 The Lightweight Multi-role Missile (LMM) is a very short-range, precision strike air-to-surface and surface-to-surface missile designed and being produced by Thales for the UK Armed Forces.

-The LMM is intended to deliver high accuracy and precision strike capabilities with low collateral damage effect against a variety of threats encountered by armoured personnel carriers, small surface vessels, fast inshore attack crafts, towed artillery / static installations.
+The LMM is intended to deliver high accuracy and precision strike capabilities with low collateral damage effect against a variety of threats encountered by armoured personnel carriers, small surface vessels, fast inshore attack crafts and towed artillery/static installations.

 Thales received a €56m ($75.8m) contract from the UK Ministry of Defence (MoD) in June 2014 to manufacture and integrate LMM as the Future Anti-Surface Guided Weapons Light (FASGW-L) system on to the Royal Navy’s AgustaWestland AW159 Wildcat maritime attack helicopters.